eProsima/Integration-Service-Deprecated/README.md

 #### Installation

-Before compiling *eProsima Routing Service* you need to have installed *Fast RTPS* as described in its [documentation ](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html>).
+Before compiling *eProsima Transformation and Routing Services* you need to have installed *Fast RTPS* as described in its [documentation ](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html>).
 For cloning this project execute:

     $ git clone https://github.com/eProsima/routing-service